 The goal of this project is to eliminate the need for the Kansas City, Missouri Parks and Recreation Department to spray glyphosate herbicide in these areas and increase wildlife habitat, as well as improve the appearance of the park.
 The only areas of the park affected by this plan are the bare or rocky areas that resist mowing and require herbicide to maintain.

 This is a pilot project.
 Once proven this approach successful, we hope to see it implemented on Parks land city-wide.
 It will be implemented and maintained for the first five years by volunteer and paid labor.
 Once established, the only maintenance the Parks Department will need to do is remove weed trees once or twice a year.

-Supported by the Pilgrim Center (we maintain the Pilgrim Labyrinth & Butterfly Garden, a native pollinator-support garden, in this same section of Hyde Park, that we installed in 2017), Habitat Restoration Initiative is in the planning phase.
+Supported by the Pilgrim Center (a nonprofit, 501(c)(3) community organization) that maintains the Pilgrim Labyrinth & Butterfly Garden, a native pollinator-support garden, in this same section of Hyde Park, Habitat Restoration Initiative is in the planning phase.

 We want very much to include all of our neighbors and community members in this effort, so we are inviting you to join us!

-If you would like to stay updated on this project, give your feedback, be notified of scheduled planning sessions and work days, or volunteer, please use this link to complete our information form:
+If you would like to stay updated on this project, give your feedback, be notified of scheduled planning sessions and work days, or volunteer, please click here to complete our information form.